The Xometry app works best with JavaScript enabled!

 430 is a general-purpose alloy used in applications in which non-acid/chloride corrosion resistance, formability, and material price are key factors.
 It is a widely accepted material solution for equipment in non-aggressive environments.
 304 stainless steel is used when excellent corrosion resistance is required, such as in food- and chemical-processing equipment, pharmaceutical machinery, and marine applications.

-What Is the Difference Between 430 Stainless Steel and 316 Stainless Steel?
+The Difference Between 430 Stainless Steel and 316 Stainless Steel

 430 and 316 stainless steel are distinct stainless steel grades with extensive differences in composition, properties, and utility.
 Though, they are essentially interchangeable in lower-stress and milder-environment applications.
 316 is a closely related alloy to 304, sharing many of its properties and improving its performance in many regards.